 Julian West's anxiety rose even as the August sun set.
 Up the street, a steady trickle of people flowed through the door under the hand-painted wooden sign for Fifth Edition, a bar popular with doctors and nurses at the nearby Washington General Hospital.
 He'd staked it out for ninety minutes, watching for Edith Bartlett's appearance, but hadn't recognized her.
 Was he early, or had he missed her arrival, perhaps failing to recognize the woman decades away from being an elderly grandmother?
 Was she celebrating her birthday somewhere else tonight?
-And if so, was she safe from the rapist who'd caught up with her in AJ's universe-that cousin four times removed from the one he stood in now?
+And if so, was she safe from the rapist who'd caught her in AJ's universe; that distant cousin of the one he stood in now?